jaxsonpd/poisson-solver/doc/report/report.typ

 NVIDIA CUDA implementation of the poisson algorithm compared to optimal CPU solution.  ], ) <fig:cpu-vs-gpu>
 #pagebreak()
-= Individual Topic 3 Daniel Hawes - SIMD
+= Individual Topic 3: SIMD Implementation (Daniel Hawes)

 Single Instruction, Multiple Data (SIMD) is a technique used to perform the same operation on multiple data points simulataneously.
 This is particularly useful in applications where the same operation is performed over large data sets, such as with large 3D arrays.
 This section will discuss how SIMD can optimise the poisson algorithm.
 SIMD uses the Advanced Vector Extension (AVX) instruction set.
 The results of the implementation are from tests on the AMD Ryzen 7 4700U CPU.